Latur: Prominent politicians from Latur

+Vilasrao Deshmukh is the chief minister of the Maharashtra was the MLA from Latur constituency.

 Amidst national political controversy is the death, on 1 December 2014, of judge Brijgopal Harkishan Loya of the Central Bureau of Investigation, who was addressing the case involving Amit Shah, the national leader of the Bharatiya Janata Party (BJP) and who was cremated at his native village of Gategaon.

 Vikrant Vikram Gojamgunde is the mayor of Latur.
 He became mayor in 2019.
 He is the youngest mayor in the state of Maharashtra.

 Education and research

 Latur has developed into an educational hub for secondary, higher secondary, and university education.
 The district is known in Maharashtra for its "Latur Pattern" of study, which involves intensive coaching given in the city.
 Students of junior colleges in Latur have a good record in taking competitive engineering and medical entrance exams.

 Basic and higher education

 Public schools (known locally as municipality schools) are run by the LMC, and are affiliated with the MSBSHSE.
 Private schools are run by educational trusts or individuals.
 They are usually affiliated with either the state board or national education boards, such as the ICSE or CBSE boards.